anhpham-econ/anhpham-econ.github.io/research.md

 # Housing

+"New evidence on mental health and housing affordability in cities: A quantile regression approach", with [Emma Baker](https://researchers.adelaide.edu.au/profile/emma.baker), [Lyrian Daniel](https://researchers.adelaide.edu.au/profile/lyrian.daniel) and [Rebecca Bentley](https://www.findanexpert.unimelb.edu.au/display/person99174), accepted, *Cities*, 08/2019.
+- **Abstract**: Unaffordable housing costs are one of the most pressing issues facing our cities, affecting people’s health in difficult to measure ways.
+People’s health varies over time and dynamically interacts with experiences of housing.
+Longitudinal analyses rarely explicitly model these variations.
+In this paper we apply panel quantile regression to test whether cumulative exposure to unaffordable housing over time has differential impact on mental health, dependent on initial health status.
+Using an annual longitudinal sample of urban Australians (2001-2016), we model mental health outcomes using quantile regression.
+Although traditional fixed-effects models find weak evidence of cumulative effect, quantile regression reveals that individuals with low-median initial mental health were more affected by unaffordable housing, and individuals with high initial mental health appeared to be protected.
+Our findings suggest quantile regression as a promising method for understanding complex human effects of urban problems, and that policies targeted toward people with the poorest mental health may mitigate the consequences of exposure to unaffordable housing.

 ["Natural Disasters and Mental Health: A Quantile Approach"](https://www.sciencedirect.com/science/article/pii/S0165176519301387), with [Nadezhda Baryshnikova](https://researchers.adelaide.edu.au/profile/nadezhda.baryshnikova), *Economics Letters*, 180, pp 62-66, 2019.
 - **Abstract**: This article investigates heterogeneity in the effect of experiencing natural disasters on mental health.
 Using Australian longitudinal data, we find that home owners generally show a reduction in mental health score after a disaster.
 There is a strong negative effect in the lowest two quantiles of the distribution for non-owners.
 - **Ungated working paper**: [Here](papers/Disaster_MentalHealth.pdf).
 - **Early working paper**: [Here](https://ideas.repec.org/p/adl/wpaper/2018-13.html)

-"New evidence on mental health and housing affordability in cities: A quantile regression approach", with [Emma Baker](https://researchers.adelaide.edu.au/profile/emma.baker), [Lyrian Daniel](https://researchers.adelaide.edu.au/profile/lyrian.daniel) and [Rebecca Bentley](https://www.findanexpert.unimelb.edu.au/display/person99174), revised and resubmitted, 06/2019.

 "Cold housing: evidence, risk and vulnerability", with [Lyrian Daniel](https://researchers.adelaide.edu.au/profile/lyrian.daniel), [Emma Baker](https://researchers.adelaide.edu.au/profile/emma.baker) and Andrew Beer, minor revision, 06/2019.